Who we are

 What are cookies?

 “Cookies” are small files that are stored on users’ computers.
 Different information can be stored within the cookies.
 A cookie is primarily used to store the information about a user (or the device on which the cookie is stored) during or after his visit to an online service.
 Temporary cookies, or “session cookies” or “transient cookies”, are cookies that are deleted after a user leaves an online service and closes his browser.
 In such a cookie, e.g. the contents of a shopping cart in an online shop or a login status are saved.
 The term “permanent” or “persistent” refers to cookies that remain stored even after the browser has been closed.
 Thus, e.g. the login status will be saved if a user visits it after several days.
 Likewise, in such a cookie the interests of the users can be stored, which are used for range measurement or marketing purposes.
 A “third-party cookie” refers to cookies that are offered by providers other than the person who manages the online service (otherwise, if it is only their cookies, this is called “first-party cookies”).

 If users do not want cookies stored on their computer, they are able to disable the option in their browser’s system settings.
 Saved cookies can be deleted in the system settings of the browser.
 The exclusion of cookies can lead to functional restrictions of some online services.

-A general contradiction to the use of the cookies can be found in a variety of services, especially in the case of tracking, on the US site http://optout.aboutads.info or the EU page http: //www.youronlinechoices .com .
+A general contradiction to the use of the cookies can be found in a variety of services, especially in the case of tracking, on the US site https://optout.aboutads.info/?c=2&lang=EN or the EU page https: //www.youronlinechoices .com .
 Furthermore, the storage of cookies can be prevented by switching them off in the settings of your browser.

 Deletion of Data